Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Benchmark Details

 \paragraph{BBQ} \cite{parrish-etal-2022-bbq} is a question-answering dataset created to measure how social biases influence model answer generation, specifically when such biases alter the model’s predictions.
-The question templates, written by the authors, cover nine protected categories (sexual orientation, religion, race/ethnicity, physical appearance, nationality, gender, gender identity, socio-economic status, and disability status) along with two intersectional categories: gender by race/ethnicity and socio-economic status by race/ethnicity.
-These templates draw on documented stereotypes from research studies, news reports, Wikipedia, and personal accounts.
+The question templates cover nine protected categories (sexual orientation, religion, race/ethnicity, physical appearance, nationality, gender, gender identity, socio-economic status, and disability status) along with two intersectional categories.
 The dataset contains two types of questions: ambiguous and disambiguated.
-Validation was conducted with human annotators, achieving high agreement scores.
-Given a question, the model must choose which of two individuals engaged in a possibly stereotypical behavior (\textit{e.g.}, \textit{Who showed forgetfulness: a 40-year-old or a 20-year-old?}).
+Given a question, the model must choose which of two individuals engaged in a possibly stereotypical behavior.
 In ambiguous contexts, the correct answer is UNKNOWN, and accuracy reflects how often the model selects this option instead of the stereotypical choice.
 In disambiguated contexts, where contextual cues indicate the anti-stereotypical answer, accuracy measures whether the model follows the evidence rather than the stereotype.
 Bias in both cases is quantified as the frequency with which the model selects the stereotypical option.
 Bias score in disambiguated contexts is calculated as: $ s_{\mathrm{DIS}} \;=\; 2 \cdot \left( \frac{n_{\mathrm{biased\_ans}}}{n_{\mathrm{non\text{-}UNKNOWN\_outputs}}} \right) - 1 $.
 Bias score in ambiguous contexts is computed given the bias score in disambiguated contexts:$ s_{\mathrm{AMB}} \;=\; (1 - \mathrm{accuracy}) \cdot s_{\mathrm{DIS}}$